rocky-linux/documentation/docs/books/admin_guide/07-file-systems.md

 ### `parted` command

-The `parted` (_partition editor_) command is able to partition a disk without the drawbacks of `fdisk`.
+The `parted` (_partition editor_) command can partition a disk without the drawbacks of `fdisk`.

-The `parted` command can be used either on the command-line or interactively.
+The `parted` command can be used on the command line or interactively.
 It also has a recovery function capable of rewriting a deleted partition table.

 ```
 parted [-l] [device]
 ```

-Under graphical interface, there is the very complete `gparted` tool: *G*nome *PAR*tition *ED*itor.
+Under the graphical interface, there is the very complete `gparted` tool: *G*nome *PAR*tition *ED*itor.

 The `gparted -l` command lists all logical devices on a computer.